-The option --lossy-unification enables an experimental heuristic in the unification checker intended to improve its performance for unification problems of the form $f es_0 = f es_1$, i.e. unifying two applications of the same defined function, here f, to possibly different lists of arguments and projections f and f and f and f arguments are unifying two applications of the same defined function, here f and f arguments and projections f and f arguments are unifying two applications of the same defined function, here f and f arguments and projections f and f arguments f arguments f a
+The option --lossy-unification enables an experimental heuristic in the unification checker intended to improve its performance for unification problems of the form $f es_0 = f es_1$, i.e. unifying two applications of the same defined function, here f, to possibly different lists of arguments and projections es_0 and es_1 .
+The heuristic is sound but not complete.
+In particular if Agda accepts code with the flag enabled it should also accept it without the flag (with enough resources, and possibly needing extra type annotations).